 As you can tell, these are questions that I’m sure every classic film fan would love to hear the answers to.

 I often wonder what it would’ve been like had Grace returned to the silver screen.
 But alas, all we have are pipe dreams and daydreams to keep us satiated.

 I’ll leave with with this: a letter correspondence between Hitchcock and Grace when the former offered the role as ‘Marnie’ in the movie title of the same name.

 When talking about the quintessential classic Hollywood femme fatale, I’d be remiss not to mention what is arguably the most recognizable character of the genre.

 Released in 1946 and directed by Charles Vidor, Gildais with out a doubt, considered one of the best film noirs of all time.

 With its shiny glamour shots and acting that would rival even the most dedicated method actors, Gilda will always have a place among the film noir greats.
 What makes this movie so memorable, is the dress wearing, hair flipping charm of Rita Hayworth‘s title character, Gilda.

 Sultry, sexy, and dangerous are just a couple words to describe Rita in this role.
-A shy women in real life, according to Rita herself, her performance as Gilda is one of the greatest of all time (don’t fight me on this, haha.)
+A shy woman in real life, according to Rita herself, her performance as Gilda is one of the greatest of all time (don’t fight me on this, haha.)